woodgilber/GeoCore/README.md

 This repo serves as my submission for the Global Fishing Watch project.
 While I had originally begun with the GeoCore framework, I realized that a large amount of it is hardcoded to specifically work with only the INGENIOUS data set.
 Instead of parsing through all of the files I decided to start over using tensorflow.
 I attemped to keep in the spirit of GeoCore though, still using Snowflake to store the data and an ML visualization tool (tensorboard, discussed below) to monitor the experiments.
 A yaml file is still used to select hyperparameters to test.
 Because it is intended to work in a similar way, the initial setup is very similar.

 ## Installation
-### Without poetry
+### With poetry

 1. Install [poetry](https://python-poetry.org/docs/#installation)

 2. Create the poetry environment with `poetry install`

+It should be noted that changes were made to the poetry install process.
+Some of the dependencies for this project were not compatible with my machine (because of Apple Silicon) so it is possible they will have to be reverted for another user.

 ## Usage
 ### Exploratory Data Analysis

-The EDA.ipynb walks through my initial exploration of the provided data.
+The `EDA.ipynb` walks through my initial exploration of the provided data.
 This includes verifying the cleanliness of the dataset, inspecting the values, and testing out some transformations for the pipeline.

 ### Storage
 First, create a [free Snowflake account](https://signup.snowflake.com/).
 While using these scripts there is an assumption that you will have setup your environment variables to enable Snowflake access.
 I did this with a bash script, but did not commit it this repo as it contains my login credentials.
 However, it looks generally like this: